gastonstat/gastonstat.github.io/about/index.md

 ## Interests

-There are three major topics that I'm hooked to:
+There are 3 major topics that I'm hooked to:

 - I really like [working](/work) with analytical tools and methods, especially those designed for very practical applications.